Is it time to do something different?

 Specific marriage problems can include

-- poor communication in your marriage
+- poor communication between you and your partner

 - marriage neglect, resentment building